 - Overly dramatic, making mountains out of molehills.

 - Overly critical, finding fault with just about everyone and everything in their lives.

-- Chronic complainers, rarely finding anything to their liking or meeting their satisfaction.
+- Chronic complainers, rarely finding anything to their liking or satisfaction.

 - Argumentative, having trouble agreeing with others, even on things that seem insignificant or inconsequential.